Why mathematics is considered a universal language

 A communication tool in the sciences

-In the field of applied sciences, the mathematical language holds invaluable value.
+In the field of applied sciences, the mathematical language has invaluable worth.
 Specialists use mathematical models to make predictions, assess risks, or interpret data.
-This allows for productive dialogues and draws conclusions based on quantifiable results, thereby enhancing the communicative nature of mathematics as a language.
+This facilitates productive dialogues and leads to conclusions based on quantifiable results, thereby enhancing the communicative nature of mathematics as a language.